UnifierHQ/unifier-guilded/README.md

 Unifier Guilded Support extension for Unifier bot

 > [!WARNING]
-> This is beta software.
-Things may not work as intended.
+> We've dropped all feature updates for Guilded.
+The final feature update will be NUPS implementation, then the plugin
+> will enter maintenance mode.

 > [!NOTE]
 > This is a Unifier **plugin**!
 To access Unifier, go [here](https://github.com/greeeen-dev/unifier).

 ## What is this?
 This is a plugin for Unifier which allows it to work on Guilded, a Discord alternative.
 This plugin manages the Guilded instance and allows messages from Guilded to be bridged to other platforms.

 It is like [Unifier Revolt Support](https://github.com/greeeen-dev/unifier-revolt), except it is for Guilded.